By Brandon Mileski

 That’s 9 players that are all better than any prospect we saw 5 years ago at the 2007 Prospects Camp, a sign that this franchise is heading in the right direction.

-Brandon Mileski can be heard weekdays noon-3pm on FM 100.3 KFAN and can be followed on twitter @BMileskiKFAN
+Brandon Mileski can be heard weekdays noon-3pm on FM 100.3 KFAN and followed on twitter @BMileskiKFAN